PR0CK0/CS540_Project/README.md

 * Go to PGAdmin and refresh the volusia schema; the contours table should be there

 ## Step 2 - Queries
-Download the .sql file and run the queries one after another in PGAdmin.
-It's commented.
+Download the .sql file and run the queries one after another in PGAdmin *if you want to* - the SQL file is commented.
+An easier way is to download my parcel table (called parcel_elev.txt), put it in your volusia schema and you have all of the elevation numbers.
+You'll basically duplicate your own parcel table, but it saves you hours of query time.

+The number 2236 you see in the first query is GIS' SRID for multi-point lines, which is what the contours are.
+That number shows up in my query because it acts like a cast for the centroid of the parcel, which is a lonlat, point SRID (4326).
+It's necessary to "cast" it so that the ST_Distance function works.

-* The first query will take about 15m
+* The first query will take about 15 minutes
 * The second query will take about half a second
-* The last query will take ...
+* The last query will take an hour or so

 NOTE: If you only care about the ZIP codes 32114 and/or 32118, then you don't have to run the first query.
 Just download the contours_analysis table, put it in the volusia schema, and do the last two queries.